How does it work?

 Only for access

 The main purpose of this extension is to give you access to information.
-Getting your search strategy in order and processing information is still your reponsibility.
-Take a look at the Literature Research Guide for more information on this subject.
+Getting your search strategy right and processing information is still your responsibility.

 What about my privacy?